Skip to Content

 Detecting Signs of a Snake Infestation

-Signs of Snake Activity Around the Home
+Signs of Snake Activity Around The Home

 Identifying Snake Nests and Droppings

-Droppings Tubular, dark-colored with white uric acid streaks
+Droppings Dark tubes with white streaks

-Odor Musty, pungent scent from snake musk
+Odor Musty, earthy musk

 Safely Removing Snakes From Your Yard